Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Introduction

-\paragraph{Generated Sentences vs. Lemma Tuples} The test sets we use in this study only provide tuples of lemmas, for example, (predicate: eat, argument: pizza, role: \argZero/\role{Agent}), and a thematic fit score (an average of several human raters' scores).
-Since \llms\ were trained on full sentences (as opposed to lemma tuples), we assume this format will be unnatural for them, even if the relevant linguistic and/or world knowledge exists.
-Therefore, we attempt to reconstruct full sentences with these predicates, arguments, and roles.
-Furthermore, upon a close reading, we find that the human raters were indeed provided full sentences for the rating \citep{mcrae1998modeling}, but this fact seems to have been lost over the years, and only the lemma tuple format has been used (\citealp{tilk2016event}; \citealp{hong2018learning}; \citealp{muthupari2022s}).
-We close here a full circle, bringing the conditions closer to the original.
+\paragraph{Axis 2: Input {(Generated Sentences vs. Lemma Tuples)}} The TFE norm data comes in a lemma tuple format containing a predicate lemma, lemma of the syntactic head of the predicate's argument, its thematic role, and the argument's thematic fit score (an average of several human raters' scores).
+For example, $\langle$predicate: eat, argument: pizza, role: \argZero/\role{Agent}, score:1.3$\rangle$.
+Since \llms\ were pretrained on text rather than such tuples, we hypothesize that they could benefit from seeing full sentences that use the predicate and argument in the given role.
+We prompt the LLM to generate such sentences and use a novel approach for filtering out semantically incoherent and incompatible sentences.\footnote{Upon a close reading, we find that the human raters were indeed provided full sentences for the rating \citep{mcrae1998modeling}, but this fact seems to have been lost over the years, and only the lemma tuple format has been used (\citealp{tilk2016event}; \citealp{hong2018learning}; \citealp{muthupari2022s}).
+We close here a full circle, bringing the conditions closer to the original. }

-\paragraph{Predefined Categories Vs. Numeric Score} The thematic fit ratings in our test sets are Likert scale ratings (following \cite{mcrae1998modeling}) averaged over 7 human raters.
-Thus, a straightforward evaluation would prompt the model to output numeric scores as well.
-For each test set, we then calculate the Spearman Rank Correlation Coefficient (\S\ref{SpearmanEval}) \llms\ were designed to handle textual data, so outputting numeric scores may lead to inconsistent results.
-In fact the \llms’ numeric scores are actually a textual output, which we then convert to its corresponding numeric value.
-We, therefore, also prompt the \llms\ to score the thematic fit according to predefined categories, which we then convert to corresponding predefined values as well (and then compute a correlation score as before).
+\paragraph{Axis 3: Output {(Predefined Categories vs. Numeric Score)}} The thematic fit ratings in the TFE norms are Likert scale ratings (following \citet{mcrae1998modeling}) averaged over 7 human raters.
+A straightforward evaluation would prompt the model to output numeric scores as well.
+However, \llms\ were designed to handle textual data, so outputting numeric scores may lead to inconsistent results.
+Therefore, we also prompt the \llms\ to rate the thematic fit according to predefined categories (“Low”, “High”, etc.), which we then convert to corresponding predefined numeric values for evaluation purposes (see Section~\S\ref{sec:Eval}).\footnote{We leave for future work whether it is useful to use \llms' logprobs for this task, and how to best do that.}